rcameronc/Holocene_readv/README.md

-# fen_rslproj
+# Holocene_readv
-Fennoscandian RSL modeling project
+Holocene readvance project

 ### Install Instructions
 `TODO: Generate Data and put it in /data`